BSides-CT/ctf-challenge-containment-cobol/README.md

 If you create a DEV environment, to then connect to the container via the commandline run:

 ```
-docker run --privileged -it containmentunit:1.0
+docker run -it -p 23:23 containmentunit:1.0
 ```

-The `--privileged` will allow you to change the date in the container for testing.

 A copy of the code is located in the container along with a compiled version.
 However you can git clone your own fork into here too and work in it, in the container.